DrBeef/Lambda1VR/README.md

 * Latest Android Native Development Kit
 * Oculus Mobile SDK 1.24.0
 * The Lambda1VR folder should be below VrSamples in the extracted SDK
+* Create a local.properties file in the root of the extracted Oculus Mobile SDK that contains the ndk.dir and sdk.dir properties for where your SDK/NDK are located (see Gradle documentation regarding this)
+* To build debug you will need a _android.debug.keystore_ file placed in the following folder:
+_oculus_sdk_dir_/VrSamples/Lambda1VR/Projects/Android

 Alternatively you can use the docker image created by BrainSlugs83 which can be found here: https://github.com/BrainSlugs83/DockerOvrSdk